| | Ray Kurzweil:

 web site, KurzweilAI.net, is a leading resource on artificial intelligence,

+with more than 1,000,000 readers.
 Ray Kurzweil received the $500,000 Lemelson-MIT Prize,

 the nation’s largest award in invention and innovation, and